timsherrell/azure-network-protocols/README.md

 - Captured packets for a variety of network traffic with Wireshark
 - Allowed inbound ICMP
-- Remoted to Ubuntu with SSH and navigated terminal
+- Remoted to Ubuntu with SSH and navigated terminal capturing SSH traffic in Wireshark
 - Observed DNS packets with nslookup

 <h2>Actions and Observations</h2>